 Released in 2015, A Cross of Thorns drew praise from Indian groups and major publications, and now is being taught in classes at the University of California at Berkeley, UCLA, Stanford, Monterey State University, Sonoma State University and Oklahoma State University plus several California community colleges.

-Castillo holds bachelor’s and master’s degrees from San Jose State University.
+Castillo earned bachelor’s and master’s degrees from San Jose State University.

 When Elias Castillo read a Congressional bill that described California's missions as places where Spanish friars and Indians lived together in harmony, he knew he had to set the record straight.